aws-greengrass/aws-greengrass-software-catalog/.github/ISSUE_TEMPLATE/application-request.md

 A short description of the application you are proposing.

 **Use Case**
-Why do you need this application?
+What is the purpose of this application?

 **Additional context**
 Add detailed explanation, related issues, links for us to have context, etc

-* [ ] :wave: I may be able to implement this application
+* [ ] :wave: I may be able to implement this application and open a PR for adding it